We are now in-network with Highmark / BlueCross BlueShield. Contact us to learn more.

 Here in Pennsylvania, 32.8% of adults reported symptoms of anxiety and/or depressive disorder in February 2023.
 As common as anxiety is, less than half of people seek treatment.
 Without intervention, people with anxiety can go on to suffer indefinitely, causing unemployment, substance use, homelessness, poor quality of life, and suicide.

 Recovery Cove in Easton, PA recognizes the burden that anxiety disorders place on individuals, and we are here to be part of the solution.
-Our Mental Health Program offers personalized treatment solutions for individuals who are experiencing anxiety and need to discover new ways to cope with their symptoms.
+Our Mental Health Program offers anxiety treatment in Lehigh Valley, PA for individuals who are experiencing anxiety and need to discover new ways to cope with their symptoms.
 If you or a loved one is feeling overwhelmed by anxiety, know that you are not alone.
 Support is available to help you regain control of your life.

 What Is Anxiety?
 How Does It Differ From Anxiety Disorder?